 Image credits: pinterest.com

 3D cameras are being used by architecture firms who are constantly on the lookout for innovative technologies.
 Without requiring any leveling, alignment, or registration markers, the 3D camera captures precise measurements of existing homes to bring meticulousness to the design process.
-Simultaneously, the architect is provided with a highly accurate 3D model that they can use in their drafting software.
+Simultaneously, the architect is provided with a highly accurate 3D Model and 3D Mesh that they can use in their drafting software.

 In the past, it would take two architects two weeks to physically measure a 10,000 square foot home, using tape measures to get window sizes, door sizes, the height of stairs, wall thickness and more.
 Once the field measurements had been taken, they would come back to the office with sketches and notes and manually enter the data.
 This approach was time-consuming and architects regularly ran into issues as there was a huge scope for errors.
 With innovative technology now available, one architect can go to the same property and spend three hours capturing the same data via a 3D camera, tremendously increasing both productivity and accuracy – Now with 3D panoramic lasers and infrared beams, the accuracy rate is at 99.9 percent.
 After scanning the space intended for a project with the 3D camera, the architect uploads the data to the cloud and receives a point cloud, which is a set of data points in a 3D coordinate system, to create the surface model.

 This model is then imported into the architect’s CAD software to build a pre-measured tracing model.
 This is beneficial to architects because the software can capture minuscule details that may have otherwise been missed with the naked eye.
 Although the initial investment for the 3D camera may seem costly, it pays for itself very quickly, and the results of the finished projects are undeniable.